-I’d start with 3 sets of curls performed twice a week at the end of your upper body days.
-No need to go overboard from the get go and do Flex Wheelers Mr. Olympia arm blowout.
+I’d start with three sets of curls performed twice a week at the end of your upper body days.
+No need to go overboard from the get go and do the Mr. Olympia arm blowout.
 For now, keep it simple and you’ll grow just fine.

-Pick one compound biceps exercise per workout and do 3 sets of 8-15 reps.
-Mix it up between exercises that hit the biceps (supinated/ palms up grip) and others that place more stress on the brachialis and forearms (neutral or palms down/ pronated grip).
+Pick one compound biceps exercise per workout and do three sets of 8-15 reps.
+Mix it up between exercises that hit the biceps (supinated/ palms up grip) and others that place more stress on the brachialis and forearms (neutral grip).

 Below are some good choices:

-My advice to all intermediate to advanced lifters is to keep your reps a bit higher on curls than on most other exercises.
+My advice is to keep your reps a bit higher on curls than on most other exercises.
 The stronger you are the higher you should go.

-Not only do the biceps seem to respond better to higher reps but it will also be safer and less stressful to your wrists, shoulders and elbows.
+This will be much safer and less stressful to your wrists, shoulders and elbows.

 Be sure to squeeze and contract your biceps as hard as you can throughout the entire range of motion and never release the tension.